SPaS 2022-23 Assessment Overview

 ELPAC Assessment Dates

-*Site testing takes place for all English Learner Students between Sept.
-11 and October 31, 2020.
-Newly enrolled students without ELPAC scores from their home district will be tested upon enrollment unit June of each academic year, but we will not submit scores to the CDE; as they will be used for internal academic placement.
-In person scheduling of students, by site will be required for one on one test administration in an environment with that complies with health and safety regulations.
+The English Language Proficiency Assessments for California (ELPAC) is California’s assessment system that is used to determine the English language proficiency (ELP) of students whose primary language is not English.
+The ELPAC is aligned with the 2012 California English Language Development Standards and assesses four domains: Listening, Speaking, Reading, and Writing.
+The Initial ELPAC is used to identify students as being either an English learner or fluent English proficient.
+It is administered only once during a student’s time in the California public school system, based on the results of the home language survey. *Site testing takes place for all English Learner Students between Sept.
+11 and October 31, 2021.
+Newly enrolled students without ELPAC scores from their home district will be tested upon enrollment until June of each academic year, but we will not submit scores to the CDE; as they will be used for internal academic placement.
+In person scheduling of students, by site will be required for one on one test administration in an environment that complies with health and safety regulations.
 PPE will be provided for proctor and students

 ELPAC Practice Tests (available July 1-June 30)

 Contact: Alicia Garcia (email@example.com) for more information/materials/training